 Hush Money Idiom: Meaning & Examples

-In continuation of the discussion above, ‘hush money’ is not an idiom.
+In continuation of the discussion above, the hush money idiom is not an idiom.
+Confused?
 It’s a direct term that refers to money paid to someone to keep them quiet about secret or embarrassing information.
 In short, it refers to a bribe to maintain silence.
-Here are some quick examples of how you can use this word:

-• The drug lord paid hush money to the local police to avoid raids on his operation.
+- The drug lord paid hush money to the local police to avoid raids on his operation.

-• The mob boss silenced a potential witness with a large sum of hush money.
+- The mob boss silenced a potential witness with a large sum of hush money.

-Hush Money Idiom Example Sentences
+Hush Money Idiom Sentences

-Here are a few examples of ‘hush money’ idiom which will give you an idea about how it can be incorporated and used when writing sentences.
+Here are a few examples of hush money idiom which will give you an idea about how it can be incorporated and used when writing sentences.

-• The politician paid hush money to silence the woman about their affair.
+- The politician paid hush money to silence the woman about their affair.

-• The company offered hush money to the employee who witnessed the illegal activity.
+- The company offered hush money to the employee who witnessed the illegal activity.

-• The celebrity used hush money to prevent a scandal from reaching the public.
+- The celebrity used hush money to prevent a scandal from reaching the public.

-• The criminal mastermind paid hush money to ensure the accomplice’s silence.
+- The criminal mastermind paid hush money to ensure the accomplice’s silence.

-• The evidence of corruption was suppressed with a large sum of hush money.
+- The evidence of corruption was suppressed with a large sum of hush money.

 Also Read: Idioms on Fear To Avoid Being a Scary Cat